ElijahBeard/edraw/README.md

 # edraw
-drawing application for Linux and Mac
+A drawing application for Linux and Mac